 Up until the foreclosure is finalized, you’re able to sell your home.
-The traditional way to sell a home involves a real estate agent, and this is problematic for several reasons.
+However, now may not be the time to contend with a Real Estate Agent for several reasons.

 - A real estate agent will have to list and advertise your home.